Augustives/django-react-crud/readme.md

 - Run `make down` in the root folder of the project to stop the container
 - Run `make rm` in the root folder of the project to remove the container

+## Setup:

+Inside the backend projects in a folder called utils there is a file called crypt, inside it there is a function that will generate a public and private key pair which are required to be set in the .env files.
+This keys are used to encrypt the password so it don't travel in plain text through the web.

 ## Urls:

 - Django will be available at `localhost:8000`